 Football is a sport where interval training seems the most logical way to train.
 The tempo of the game changes a lot, because the ball goes out or players run faster during an attack.
 But that doesn’t mean you should do only endurance training seassions.
 There is more and all are functional for you as referee.

-The 4 types, from low to high-intensity, are:
+After doing a proper warm-up there are 4 types, from low to high-intensity, are:

 - Extensive endurance training